-Bringing the existing critical area wetland and stream regulations contained in Chapter 83 KZC shoreline regulations into consistency with the more recent (2016) critical area regulations in Chapter 90 KZC.
-Chapter 90 KZC is currently only applicable for lands outside shoreline jurisdiction.
-During this process, the regulations must be updated as necessary to be consistent with current best available science direction from the State.
-In addition, staff has maintained a list of necessary code amendments for Chapter 90 KZC that will be considered during this update.
-The list includes clarifications and minor code amendments to address issues that have come up with critical areas projects.
+- o SMP amendments necessary to address changes to state laws since 2010 based upon the periodic review checklist provided by the State Department of Ecology (Ecology). - A list of necessary SMP amendments that has been compiled since adoption of the City's shoreline regulations in 2010.
+The list includes clarifications, incorporation of two code interpretations, and minor code amendments to address issues that have come up with shoreline projects. - Bringing the existing critical area wetland and stream regulations contained in the SMP into consistency with the more recent (2016) critical area regulations in Chapter 90 KZC that are now applicable only for lands outside shoreline jurisdiction.
+The proposed amendments to Chapter 83 KZC would adopt Chapter 90 by reference to provide consistent stream and wetland regulations within and outside shoreline jurisdiction.
+During this process, the Chapter 90 KZC regulations must be updated as necessary to be consistent with current best available science direction from the State.
+In addition, staff has maintained a list of necessary code amendments for Chapter 90 KZC that will be considered.
+The list includes clarifications and minor code amendments to address issues that have been identified as part of work on projects involving critical areas.

-B. History
+B. Public Outreach